pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/01_Text_Types.md

 [http://docs.ckeditor.com/#!/guide/dev_toolbar](http://docs.ckeditor.com/#!/guide/dev_toolbar).

 Please refer to the [CKeditor 4.0 Documentation](http://docs.ckeditor.com/).

+#### Input Quantity Value

+Quite similar to [Quantity Value](03_Number_Types.md) except that text values are allowed instead of the strict restriction to numeric values.

 ##### Global Configuration
 You can add a Global Configuration for all WYSIWYG Editors for all objects by setting ```pimcore.object.tags.wysiwyg.defaultEditorConfig```